freiburgermsu/BiGG_SABIO/README.rst

    :alt: Downloads

 Reaction kinetics data is a pillar of biochemical research, and particularly computational biology.
 Sources of this data, however, are infrequently accessible to programmatic workflows, such as Dynamic Flux Balance Analysis (dFBA), which hinders research progress.
 The ``BiGG_SABIO`` library attempts to bridge this gab by scraping `SABIO-RK <http://sabio.h-its.org/>`_ kinetics data from any BiGG model-formatted JSON file, which is a powerful ability metabolic and dFBA researchers.
+SABIO-RK supports this use of this website in its `statement of webservices <http://sabio.h-its.org/layouts/content/webservices.gsp>`_.
 Examples Notebook are available in the examples directory of the `BiGG_SABIO GitHub repository <https://github.com/freiburgermsu/BiGG_SABIO/examples>`_.
 Please submit errors, inquiries, or suggestions as `GitHub issues <https://github.com/freiburgermsu/BiGG_SABIO/issues>`_ where they can be addressed.

 ____________